2016 Milpirri - Kurdiji

 All youth dancers together.

-Community members bring Kangaroo, Emu, Shield, Leafy branches sculptures to form the Australian Coat of Arms.
+Community members bring Kangaroo, Emu, Shield, and leafy branches sculptures to form the Australian Coat of Arms.

-Voiceover about Kurdiji (including Coat of Arms concept)
+Voiceover about Kurdiji (including the Coat of Arms concept)

 Warluwariji (Mothers’ Exhortation)